Aioli is a Mediterranean sauce packed with delicious garlic flavor. This foolproof recipe is very simple and will make you feel like a kitchen pro!

-We're regulars at a taps bar that has the best Spanish tapas and, needless to say, amazing alioli sauce.
+We're regulars at a tapas bar that has the best Spanish tapas and, needless to say, amazing alioli sauce.
 Their dishes are so good that we were persuaded to visit Spain to witness and experience the food culture ourselves.
-We spent about three weeks in Spain and had our fair share of patatas bravas and aioli in different cities and regions which helped us come to a very good understanding of Spanish tapas culture.
-I cannot wait to share these recipes with you, starting with this easy, foolproof aioli recipe!
+We spent about three weeks in Spain and had our fair share of patatas bravas, gambas al ajillo and aioli in different cities and regions which helped us come to a very good understanding of Spanish tapas culture.
+I cannot wait to share these recipes with you, starting with this easy, foolproof recipe!

 What is aioli?